 During its heyday though, Luxor was a capital city of immense wealth and extravagance.
 Some of Egypt’s greatest and richest kings made their homes here and ruled from here, and they showered the city and its surrounding area with lavish building projects of monuments and temples and the like.
 And many of them had themselves and their families buried here too in elaborate secret tombs fit for the god-king status they bestowed upon themselves.

-Most of these ancient temples and palaces have, of course, been destroyed over the past several thousand years, but lucky for us and almost incredibly, some of them have survived and are intact today for us to visit, walk through, and experience what the spelndor of ancient Egypt was actually like.
+Most of these ancient temples and palaces have, of course, been destroyed over the past several thousand years, but lucky for us and almost incredibly, some of them have survived and are intact today for us to visit, walkthrough, and experience what the splendor of ancient Egypt was actually like.